patricktokeeffe/rpi-off-button/readme.md

 #### Raspbian Wheezy & earlier

-In Raspbian Wheezy (based on Debian 7) the recommended method of aut0-starting this script is to schedule an "@reboot" cron task.
+In Raspbian Wheezy (based on Debian 7) the recommended method of auto-starting this script is to schedule an "`@reboot`" cron task.
 Since the script requires root-level permissions for GPIO access, and since does not interact with logged-in users or the file system, this is a reasonably robust and secure compromise.
-(It's worth noting the "@reboot" method provides no way to stop or restart this script!)
+(It's worth noting this method provides no way to stop or restart this script!)

 > Services in Raspbian Wheezy are controlled by `initd`.
 While it is possible to
 > turn scripts into services with initd, the additional legwork required means it